Rural Maine proves a challenge for U.S. Census

 Behler said that rural Maine is one of the tougher areas in the country to cope with because it is a large, thinly populated area.

 By now, though, most people should have received the form by mail or in person.
-Even if they haven’t, Behler said, they can still go online or call the census to provide information.
+Even if they haven’t, Behler said, they can still go online or call the Census Bureau to provide information.

 He urged people who haven’t yet filled in the form or provided the information by phone or on the internet to get cracking.
 Filing soon, Behler said, will ensure nobody from the census winds up at the front door.